 Humanitarian organizations, including Cross Catholic Outreach, are on the frontlines of fighting hunger in Honduras to rescue children like Marta and Marcos.
 Cross Catholic Outreach works with our Catholic ministry partners to fill stomachs and impact hearts in the name of Jesus.

 Ministry Partner Spotlight: The Pearl Association

-Cross Catholic Outreach receives generous donations of Vitafood — a fortified rice or lentil product designed to rehabilitate severely malnourished children — from respected aid organizations.
+Cross Catholic Outreach receives generous donations of Vitafood — a fortified rice, potato or lentil product designed to rehabilitate severely malnourished children — from respected aid organizations.
 Not only is Vitafood a cost-effective way of addressing hunger, but it’s also packed with nutritious ingredients to help malnourished bodies recover.
 Vitafood has been a versatile resource for fighting hunger during the pandemic, especially for quarantined parents who cannot work and struggle to provide for their families.

 In Honduras, we ship Vitafood to our partner The Pearl Association, which then distributes it to ministries, schools, children’s feeding centers and health clinics that are working to help people suffering from malnutrition.
 When hurricanes Eta and Iota hit the country, Cross Catholic Outreach distributed medical and food aid through this dynamic partnership.

 Cross Catholic Outreach ministry partner Las Mercedes Nutrition Center in El Progreso, Honduras, tirelessly works to end hunger among young children.
 They rescue suffering children like Marta and Marcos, admitting them to the residential program at the center, where they can be nursed back to health and given round-the-clock care.

 “Our spiritual impact is to calm the hunger of people who suffer injustice and to feed thirsty souls with God’s love,” says Alicia Velasquez George, director of the center.